Updated July 2020

 “When you understand how much work has gone into it, you realise that it’s worth every cent,” he adds.

 Beautifully presented on a bed of sugar pearls in a gold box tied with a ribbon, the La Madeline au Truffe is made to order.
-However, it needs to be eaten as soon as possible as it only has a seven-day shelf life.
+However, it needs to be eaten as soon as possible as it only has a seven-day shelf life – making it one of the most heavenly of the expensive chocolates to devour.

 3. Gold chocolate box with antique Swiss gold coin by DeLafée of Switzerland, US$390 (A$544)